uptane/uptane-standard/uptane-standard.md

     * Targets - Indicates metadata about images, such as hashes and file sizes.
 * A secure way for ECUs to know the time.
 * An ECU capable of downloading images and associated metadata from the Uptane servers.
 * An in-vehicle client on a Primary ECU capable of verifying the signatures on all update metadata and downloading updates on behalf of its associated Secondary ECUs.
-The Primary ECU MAY be the same ECU that communicates with the server.
+The Primary ECU can be the same ECU that communicates with the server.
 * A client or library on each Secondary ECU capable of performing either full or partial verification of metadata.

 ## Roles on repositories {#roles}